-The British Society of Parasitology congratulates the winners of the Spring Meeting poster prize competition sponsored by Elsevier and PLoSNTD.
+The British Society of Parasitology congratulates the winners of the Spring Meeting poster prize competition sponsored by Parasites & Vectors and Malaria Journal (BMC) and Elsevier.
 The following winners were selected from some 100 posters presented at the meeting held at Aberystwyth University.

 Janine Coombes – University of Liverpool: “Developing a 3D intestinal epithelium model for studying gastrointestinal infections of livestock species”